radish-es/casebook-property/content/textbook/_index.md

 ---
-title: Concepts
+title: Textbook
 type: docs
-weight: 7
+weight: 50
+bookFlatSection: true
-bookCollapseSection: true
+bookCollapseSection: false
-bookHidden: true
+published: true
 ---

 This section contains short explanations or definitions of key concepts used in the course, with links to related material.